preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 Note the "Show create button" option, the label for that button and the option set to to where these pages are created.

-+ Filters: A search box is always a good idea in a News Center. the users should most likely also be able to filter the list on one or more propertys, for example:
++ Filters: A search box is always a good idea in a News Center.
+The users should most likely also be able to filter the list on one or more properties, for example:

 .. image:: news-archive-filters.png